nick-ng/poe-map-team/README.md

   - Saturday, Sunday, Monday: Full-ish days
   - Tuesday, Wednesday, Thursday, Friday: evening mapping
   - Saturday/Sunday (optional), finish any remaining maps
 - Loot Split: 1 share each.
-Gear worth 2ex or more will be included in the split.
+Gear used worth more than 30% of non-gear split will be included in the split.
 You have first "dibs" on gear you used.
-If no one wants the gear, it will be sold and split.
+If no one wants the gear, it will be sold and then split.

 ## Schedule